 Students who are attending Northeastern University for the online or the on-campus MPA programs pay the same amount in tuition, regardless of their method for attendance.
 This offers students the greatest flexibility for educational advancement while continuing to work and managing family and other obligations.
 The cost of tuition for Northeastern University is based on the number of credits, with an average full-time load of 9 credits per semester.
 This cost does not include books and supplies or living expenses.
 Students who attend the MPA program full-time and cannot work will incur greater expenses than those who take courses online or over a longer period of time.
 Financial aid is available to students who need assistance funding their degree.
 Many students, both full-time and part-time, qualify for scholarships and other grants through Northeastern University or through outside programs.
 Those who need additional funds may apply for federal and private student loans to cover the costs.

 Northeastern University MPA Admissions

 With 120 students in each new class, the Northeastern University MPA program is highly competitive, requiring candidates to exercise great care when filing out the application and gathering the required supporting documentation.
 Candidates who wish to be considered for admission to this program must fill out the online application available through the Northeastern University website.
-In addition to the online application, candidates must also submit three letters of recommendation, one of which should be from an academic source; transcripts from any graduate or undergraduate work; a current resume detailing relevant experiences; a personal statement regarding educational and career goals; results of English proficiency tests for international candidates; and an application fee found at TK.
+In addition to the online application, candidates must also submit three letters of recommendation, one of which should be from an academic source; transcripts from any graduate or undergraduate work; a current resume detailing relevant experiences; a personal statement regarding educational and career goals; results of English proficiency tests for international candidates; and an application fee.
 The GRE is not required but can increase candidates’ chances of admission and financial aid awards.